-The council and the police can temporarily suspend the whole or part of a parking place for certain reasons.
+The council or the police can temporarily suspend the whole or part of a parking place for certain reasons.
 Signs will be put up when a parking place is suspended.
-If on special occasions (eg a wedding or a funeral) you require additional parking space near to your house you should apply to Parking Services for the parking place to be suspended.
-Full details should be supplied and your application should be made as early as possible.
+If on special occasions (e.g. a wedding or a funeral) you need additional parking space near to your house, you should apply to Parking Services for the parking place to be suspended.
+Full details should be supplied with your application and your application should be made as early as possible.
 Residents can't park in a suspended parking place unless they have the permission of the council or police.

-You can obtain a permit for the following types of vehicles:
+You can get a permit for the following types of vehicles:

 You should apply for a permit for your new vehicle and hand in your old permit.
-The old permit cannot be used on your new vehicle.
-Please make sure that your permit does not fall into the hands of a non-resident if you sell your vehicle.
+The old permit can't be used on your new vehicle.
+Please make sure that your permit doesn't fall into the hands of a non-resident if you sell your vehicle.

-If you display a valid permit on the windscreen of your vehicle, then you'll be entitled to park in the residents parking scheme area during its hours of operation.
-There should be sufficient space for all residents, however holding a permit does not guarantee that a particular space will be available for you to use.
+If you display a valid permit on the windscreen of your vehicle, you'll be entitled to park in the residents parking scheme area during its hours of operation.
+There should be sufficient space for all residents, however holding a permit doesn't guarantee that a particular space will be available for you to use.

-A residents parking permit doesn't enable a vehicle to be parked on yellow line waiting/loading restrictions, allow free parking at any pay and display area, business parking area or unlimited time in any loading bays which may be located within the residents parking scheme area.
+A resident's parking permit doesn't enable a vehicle to be parked on yellow line waiting/loading restrictions, allow free parking at any pay and display area or business parking area, or unlimited time in any loading bays which may be located within the residents parking scheme area.

 In addition to residents' vehicles, the following vehicles can also be parked in resident parking places:

-c) Doctors and nurses vehicles displaying an "on call" sign
+- Doctor's and nurse's vehicles displaying an 'on call' sign

-h) Vehicles parking in Zones P & U for less that 45 minutes (permit required after 45 minutes).
+- Vehicles parking in Zones P and U for less than 45 minutes (permit required after 45 minutes)